Lesson 5: Old Testament Organization (Part 2)

 The next prophet in the Old Testament is Haggai.
 He is what we call a post-exilic prophet, or after the exile.
 This means that he prophesied to the people living in Jerusalem when they returned from captivity.

-This puts his prophetic ministry at about 520 B.C.
+This puts his prophetic ministry at about 520 BC.
 His message is simple and to the point; they need to finish building the temple of God.
-The tendency for those returning was to build up fine houses for themselves, while the temple laid in ruin.
+The tendency for those returning was to build up fine houses for themselves, while the temple was in ruins.
 This key verse of Haggai stands in contradiction to that practice.

 Turn to and read Haggai 1:4

-• What is the next minor prophet?
-(Zechariah)
+• Who is the next minor prophet?
+(Zechariah.)

-• Do any of you know what I mean by apocalyptic? (using symbolic language to describe future events)
+• Do any of you know what I mean by apocalyptic?
+(Using symbolic language to describe ultimate destruction.)

 He refers to the coming Messiah often, inspiring hope amongst the people.